Skip to main content

 Content Editor ‭[6]‬

-2. Apply paragraph formatting to all your text.
-In POD, it’s called content formatting.
+• Apply paragraph formatting to all text.
+In POD, it’s content formatting.

-3. Add your headings, links, bulleted/numbered lists, and images.
+• Add your headings, links, bulleted/numbered lists and images.

 • Remember, use heading two before using heading three.
-Skipping heading ranks is confusing for people, particularly people using assistive technology.
+Skipping heading ranks is confusing for people, particularly those using assistive technology.

 Edit source button